tarek360/PhotoDiscovery/README.md

 - Parceler (https://github.com/johncarl81/parceler)
 - Dagger 2 (https://github.com/google/dagger/)

-## Libraries
-Why this project is open sourced?
+## Why this project is open sourced?

 I've open sourced it for beginners and any android developer want to know how to use the above libraries in one real app.